White Paper : Choosing Safe Ingredients when manufacturing personal care products

 The primary criteria for manufacturers when buying any ingredient or input has historically revolved around legal compliance, product quality, supplier reliability and cost.
 This is common to all industries, not just for manufacturing cosmetics.
 However, there is another consideration that has become more and more important, which is safety.

 Of course, a lot of major risks are covered by the law, however many consumers look for companies that go over and above what is mandatory and are willing to call them out publicly, whether positively or negatively.
 In fact, some brands put safety and ethical behavior at the core of their identity.
 Quest itself has undergone extensive supplier audits that focus on these areas.

 What does “Safe” really mean?

 We have identified four primary categories of safety.
 Practices and products that are safe for the consumer, environment, animals and employees.
-This study will do a deeper dive into consumer safety, however all four categories are important and can have ramifications for brands and, in regards to contract manufacturing, whether a company even qualifies for certain tenders.
+This study will do a deeper dive into all four categories.

 Safe for the Environment

 There is a legal element to this, and it should certainly be verified that the supplier has relevant permits and does not exceed legally stipulated pollution levels.
 However, even if below legal limits, procurement teams might still wish to look at pollution levels and include this in their overall supplier assessment.